Dhevine/color-flipper/README.md

-Get amazing colors you ever imagine with their hex code on color flipper
+Get amazing colors you can ever imagine with their hex code on color flipper